Maths at HolyCross

 For every child to develop a sound understanding of Maths, equipping them with the skills of calculation, reasoning and problem solving that they need in life.

 At Holy Cross we have chosen to follow the White Rose scheme of learning.
-This outlines what objectives we teach, when and gives suggested time scales for topics (However we know and understand that each class will develop at their own paces so time scales can be made shorter or longer depending on the class) Years Reception- 6 follow the scheme of learning.
+This outlines what objectives we teach, when and gives suggested time scales for topics (However we know and understand that each class will develop at their own paces so time scales can be made shorter or longer depending on the progress of the class) Years 1 - 6 follow the scheme of learning.
+EYFS use the NCETM mastering number program as the foundation of their number work but is also supplemented with work on shape space and measure.

 Throughout the week or within units, varied fluency, reasoning and problem solving will all be carried out.